sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 ![world map](img/world-map.png "world map")

-Now, take a look at this sequence of screenshots that shows the approximate line of the equator after S1 to S2, starting with the eastern pivot in Indonesia.
+Now, take a look at this sequence of screenshots that shows the approximate line of the equator after S1 to S2, starting with the eastern pivot in Indonesia (KML files in `kml-files`):

 ![equator](img/equator1.png "new equator")
 ![equator](img/equator2.png "new equator")